Sunderland AFC Ladies Club History

 In the 2012/13 season, the women secured their third consecutive title with striker Beth Mead winning the division’s top scorer award for a second consecutive campaign.

-The Lady Black Cats finally got their break into the Women’s Super League (WSL) ahead of the 2014 season after a sustained effort from everyone involved with the club.
+The Lady Black Cats finally got their break into the Women’s Super League (FAWSL) ahead of the 2014 season after a sustained effort from everyone involved with the former Club and Sunderland AFC.

 The club grew their attendances by 123% in the 2015 campaign and Sunderland Ladies collected the WSL1 Club of the Year award at the FA Women's Football Awards.

-Striker Beth Mead collected a trio of awards at the annual dinner, including Vauxhall Young England Player of the Year, Players' Player of the Year and WSL1 Top Goalscorer.
+During 2015 young striker Beth Mead collected a trio of awards at the annual dinner, including Vauxhall Young England Player of the Year, Players' Player of the Year and WSL1 Top Goalscorer.
+Mead and goalkeeper Rachael Laws both received call ups into Mark Sampson's England side having impressed in the FAWSL.